-In the "Deep Rock" case, 25 the Supreme Court held that under the circumstances there présent, a parent corporation could not participate on the same basis as the public security holders in a reorganization of a subsidiary, and that the parent's debt claims must be subordinated to the publicly held preferred stock of the subsidiary. of the principles derived from the decision is that this restriction or subordination applies where a parent is guilty of mismanagement or unfair treatment of the subsidiary.
+In the "Deep Rock" case, [Footnote: Taylor v.
+Standard Gas and Electric Company, 306 U.S. 308] the Supreme Court held that under the circumstances there present, a parent corporation could not participate on the same basis as the public security holders in a reorganization of a subsidiary, and that the parent's debt claims must be subordinated to the publicly held preferred stock of the subsidiary.
+One of the principles derived from the decision is that this restriction or subordination applies where a parent is guilty of mismanagement or unfair treatment of the subsidiary.
 As a principle of equity this is simple of statement, but in practice it has been found that each case where the issue arises presents a complicated set of facts requiring careful analysis.
-Since one of the cardinal abuses which led to the passage of the Holding Company Act was overreaching by holding companies in their dealings with their subsidiaries, the Commission examines every situation with care to insure that the public security holders will be protected.
+Since one of the cardinal abuses which led to the, passage of the Holding Company Act was overreaching by holding companies in their dealings with their subsidiaries, the Commission examines every situation with care to insure that the public security holders will be protected.

 In many situations, plans filed by companies under Section 11 have given recognition to this principle.
-For example, Empire Gas & Fuel Co., which was being recapitalized under the Act, had outstanding a large amount of preferred stock in the hands of the public. indebted to its parent, Cities Service Co., in the amount of more than \$100,000,000.
-Empire had been incorporated by Cities in 1912 and had been continuously dominated and controlled by it. dends had been paid on the preferred stock for more than 10 years although interest had been paid regularly on the debt owed to the The history of the intercorporate relationships between Cities and Empire raised serious doubts as to the validity and proper rank of the huge debt claim of Cities.
-After consultation with the Commission's staff, Cities agreed to a plan whereby the public preferred stockholders of Empire received new debentures of Empire in an amount equal to the par value of the preferred stock plus accumulated unpaid dividends, and Cities' \$100,000,000 of intercompany debt claims against Empire were made junior to those new debentures.26
+For example, Empire Gas & Fuel Co., which was being re-capitalized under the Act, had outstanding a large amount of preferred stock in the hands of the public.
+It was indebted to its parent, Cities Service Co., in the amount of more than \$100,000,000.
+Empire had been incorporated by Cities in 1912 and had been continuously dominated and controlled by it.
+No dividends had been paid on the preferred stock for more than 10 years although interest had been paid regularly on the debt owed to the parent.
+The history of the intercorporate relationships between Cities and Empire raised serious doubts as to the validity and proper rank of the huge debt claim of Cities.
+After consultation with the Commission's staff, Cities agreed to a plan whereby the public preferred stockholders of Empire received new debentures of Empire in an amount equal to the par value of the preferred stock plus accumulated unpaid dividends, and Cities" \$100,000,000 of intercompany debt claims against Empire were made junior to those new debentures.
+[Footnote: Holding Company Act Release No. 3711.]

-It is noteworthy that although the market price of the preferred stock of Empire was \$57.50 per share the day before the proceedings. were commenced, the preferred stockholder could have sold the new debenture he received for \$157 immediately after the plan was put into effect.
+It is noteworthy that although the market price of the preferred stock of Empire was \$57.50 per share the day before the proceedings were commenced, the preferred stockholder could have sold the new debenture be received for \$157 immediately after the plan was put into effect.